Hawai’i Weekend Getaway: How to See the Best on a Big Island Road Trip

 Budget tip: be sure to check Groupon for deals on experiences like this!

-We also read that going at sunset would be a good idea because you could watch the sun set as you rode out in the boat, but it turned out to not be what we expected, because it was really hard to see the rays in the dark.
 They are attracted by their food, which is attracted by the flashlights, but if it is possible to go during the day I would imagine that is a more enjoyable experience to see them when the water is lit by the sunlight.
 Regardless, it was a magical experience.
 Below is a video from my Go Pro:

 Swimming with manta rays in Hawai’i on my birthday was the experience of a lifetime, and I definitely squealed as the rays swam and dipped under us, getting so close!
 It was surreal, and a memory I will always carry with me.
-I highly recommend adding this experience to your itinerary while visiting Hawai’i!

 We decided to celebrate with my birthday dinner at the brewery back in Kona.
 You can build your own beer tasting flight from the menu and I definitely enjoyed a break from all the PNW IPAs.
 We sat on the patio outside and the warm island air was so nice.
 It was a great end to a day full of adventures.